data-8/fa25/policies.md

 # **Policies**
 {:.no_toc}

-## Disclamer: This page is under construction.
-Policies will be updated when the semester begins.
+<p style="font-size:30px">This page is under construction.
+Policies will be updated when the semester begins.</p>

 ---